IBT-learning/full-stack-software-engineering-2024/README.md

-# Full Stack Software Engineering
+# Full Stack Software Engineer

 This is the central repository for IBT Learning's Full Stack Software Engineering program.
 This cohort begins on April 27, 2024.